 where $\{\hat{A}, \hat{B}\} = \hat{A} \hat{B} + \hat{B} \hat{A}$.
 Averaging here effectively results in discarding the jump records, while the quantum trajectories are said to {\it unravel} the quantum master equation (\ref{Eq:Lindblad_master_equation}).
-Note that ensemble averages over classical noise/disorder realizations \cite{Vega2017dynamics, Gneiting2020disorder}, which also reproduce quantum master equations but are not related to continuous quantum measurements, are not considered here.
+Note that ensemble averages over classical noise or disorder realizations \cite{Vega2017dynamics, Gneiting2020disorder}, which also reproduce quantum master equations but are not related to continuous quantum measurements, are not considered here.

-Alternatively, quantum trajectories can be averaged/read out at given jump counts $n$, i.e., at the respective (from trajectory to trajectory varying) jumptimes $t_n$.
+Alternatively, quantum trajectories can be ensemble-averaged or read out at given jump counts $n$, i.e., at the respective (from trajectory to trajectory varying) jumptimes $t_n$.
 The resulting ensemble-averaged state $\rho_n = \mathbb{E}[\ket{\psi_{t_n}}\bra{\psi_{t_n}}]$ is then governed by the discrete, deterministic jumptime evolution equation \cite{Gneiting2020jumptime},

 which encodes the evolution of the state from one quantum jump to the next.
 These jumptime dynamics, which we also refer to as {\it jumptime unraveling}, lay the ground for our analysis.
 We emphasize that the evolution (\ref{Eq:jumptime_evolution_equation}) is exact and operationally accessible.
-A detailed derivation and discussion of (\ref{Eq:jumptime_evolution_equation}) is given in \cite{Gneiting2020jumptime}.
+A detailed derivation and discussion of (\ref{Eq:jumptime_evolution_equation}) are given in \cite{Gneiting2020jumptime}.

 Bound to the occurrence of quantum jumps, the jumptime evolution (\ref{Eq:jumptime_evolution_equation}) describes a trace-preserving quantum map only if the dynamics do not allow for dark states \cite{Gneiting2020jumptime}.
 Dark states $\ket{\psi_{\rm D}}$ are pure states that satisfy $\hat{L}_j \ket{\psi_{\rm D}} = 0 \, \forall j$ and $[\hat{H}, \ket{\psi_{\rm D}}\bra{\psi_{\rm D}}] = 0$.
 Once the system is in a dark state, the quantum jumps cease to occur.
 As we show below, this sensitivity to the presence of dark states may imprint topological properties on the jumptime dynamics, even if the latter remain dark-state free.